WVU President E. Gordon Gee Addresses ALMBS

 Born in Vernal, Utah, Gee graduated from the University of Utah with an honors degree in history and earned his J.D. and Ed.D. degrees from Columbia University.
 He clerked under Chief Justice David T. Lewis of the U.S. 10th Circuit Court of Appeals before being named a judicial fellow and staff assistant to the U.S. Supreme Court.
 In this role, he worked for Chief Justice Warren Burger on administrative and legal problems of the Court and federal judiciary.
 Gee returned to Utah as an associate professor and associate dean in the J. Reuben Clark Law School at Brigham Young University, and was granted full professorship in 1978.

-One year later, he became dean of the WVU College of Law, and, in 1981, was named WVU’s 19th president.
+One year later, he became dean of the West Virginia University College of Law, and, in 1981, was named West Virginia University president.
+He served in that role until 1985.